AFLplusplus/Website/content/docs/fuzzing_in_depth.md

   protection against attacks!
 So set strong firewall rules and only expose SSH as a network service if you use these (which is highly recommended).

+If you execute afl-fuzz in a Docker container, it is recommended to pass [`--cpuset-cpus`](https://docs.docker.com/engine/containers/resource_constraints/#configure-the-default-cfs-scheduler) option with free CPU cores to docker daemon when starting the container, or pass `AFL_NO_AFFINITY` to afl-fuzz.
+This is due to the fact that AFL++ will bind to a free CPU core by default, while Docker container will prevent AFL++ instance from seeing processes in other containers or host, which leads to all AFL++ instances trying to bind the same CPU core.

 If you have an input corpus from [step 2]({{< relref "#2-preparing-the-fuzzing-campaign" >}}), then specify this directory with the `-i` option.
 Otherwise, create a new directory and create a file with any content as test data in there.